Load balancers

 -

 The cost of using the load balancer depends on the number of its resource units (see the relevant pricing policy).
-By default, this number is unlimited.
+By default, it is unlimited.
 You can set a limit to control your expenses.

 If the specified minimum is too low for the actual load on the load balancer, it may run incorrectly.

-Make sure the value is more or equal to the number of load balancer availability zones multiplied by the minimum number of resource units per zone.
+Make sure this value is no less than the number of load balancer availability zones multiplied by the minimum number of resource units per zone.

 You can set autoscaling for a group of resource units of your load balancer when creating or updating it.